-If you’re at fault, it’s your first accident and damages are minor, it may just eliminate your good driver discount.
-If you weren’t at fault and the claims were made through the other party’s insurance, it likely won’t affect you, either.
-However, if, you’ve already made a few claims in a short period of time, any type of claim may affect your rates.
+If you’re at fault, it’s your first accident with minor damages, which may eliminate your good driver discount.
+If you weren’t at fault and the claims were made through the other party’s insurance, it likely won’t affect you.
+However, if, you’ve already made a few claims in a short period of time, any claim may affect your rates.

-Some states allow insurers to surcharge drivers only for certain types of accidents or if damages were over a certain monetary amount.
+Some states allow insurers to surcharge drivers only for certain accidents or if damages were over a specific amount.

 An accident typically will affect your rates anywhere from three to five years – it depends upon state laws and the guidelines of your car insurance company.

 How much will a car accident increase my car insurance rates?

 Though many factors determine how much car insurance goes up after an accident.
 On average, rates will increase by the following amounts, based on a 2022 CarInsurance.com analysis:

 Learn more about How can you get cheap car insurance after an accident?